Turning your app into an effective communication channel

 What makes an app successful?

-There are common factors that lead to apps not being successful, ranging from poor user experience, to technical issues and security concerns.
+There are common factors that lead to apps not being successful, ranging from poor user experience to technical issues and security concerns.
+However, going beyond the application build, there are several basic opportunities that can make an app useful, engaging, and more likely to be adopted and retained, such as:

-Well designed enterprise apps can interface with systems of record to improve internal business processes, increase productivity, improve customer service, and help to cut costs.
+Well-designed enterprise apps can increase employee engagement by interfacing with systems of record to improve internal business processes, which increases productivity, improves customer service, and helps to cut costs.

 Introducing HTML5 micro apps

-Smart communications platforms can deliver a fully fledged HTML5 micro app to the end user, without needing to have the software pre-installed, using the workflows already developed to maximize the development investment.
+Smart communications platforms can deliver a fully-fledged HTML5 micro app to the end-user, without needing to have the software pre-installed, using the workflows already developed to maximize the development investment.
+Is a mobile app the best channel for your organization?
+Book a demo with our team to find out.